High Blood Pressure Diet

 - Vitamin D: in fortified milk and fatty fish.

 - Fiber: in vegetables, beans, nuts, whole grains, and fruit.

 - Calcium: in dairy products, dairy substitutes, and leafy greens.

 As you think about boosting good nutrients, you can also think about limiting the bad ones.

 The Dietary Approaches to Stop Hypertension, or DASH, diet is a meal plan that can help you get more of the blood pressure-lowering nutrients and less of the blood pressure-raising villains.
-A clinical trial found that the DASH diet can lower blood pressure within weeks.
+A clinical trial from the NIH found that the DASH diet can lower blood pressure within weeks.

 It is higher than the average diet in vegetables, fruit, and dairy products.
 It is lower than the average diet in added sugars, refined starches, and red meat.
 You can follow a DASH diet by including the following foods in your regular plan.

 - 6 1-ounce servings of grains per day – focus on whole grain options